Tag: RAG

 1. What’s the Difference Between RAG and Large Language Models (LLMs)?

-RAG API is an application programming interface that combines two critical elements: a retrieval mechanism and a generative language model.
+RAG API is an application programming interface that combines two critical elements: a retrieval mechanism and a generative language model (LLM).
 Its primary purpose is to enhance data retrieval and content generation, strongly focusing on context-aware responses.
 RAG API is often applied to specific tasks, such as question-answering, content generation, and text summarization.
 It’s designed to bring forth contextually relevant responses to user queries.

 LLMs (Large Language Models), on the other hand, constitute a broader category of language models like GPT (Generative Pre-trained Transformer).
 These models are pre-trained on extensive datasets, enabling them to generate human-like text for various natural language processing tasks.
 While they can handle retrieval and generation, their versatility extends to various applications, including translation, sentiment analysis, text classification, and more.